List of He-Man and the Masters of the Universe characters: Clawful

 Clawful is a giant anthropomorphic crab with claws similar to a fiddler crab.
-Whereas the figure has swarthy skin and its boots are dark blue, he has all red skin and yellow boots in the cartoon.
+Whereas the figure has swarthy skin and its boots are dark blue, he has all red skin and yellow boots in the series.

-In the 2002 series, Clawful is strong but has a childlike mentality and isn't very clever.
+In the 2002 series, Clawful is strong but has a childlike mentality and is not very clever.
 Despite his constant blunders, it seems he is the only Master of Evil whom Evil-Lyn is fond of.
 In one episode, we encounter more members of his race who are more intelligent than Clawful.
 They can communicate with each other via long distances using the clicking of their pincers as if it was morse code.

+The Masters of the Universe Classics toyline identified Clawful's kind as Karakoni and depicted him as joining up with Skeletor after saving Beast Man from a Seclapoid.
+A spell from Evil-Lyn turned Clawful from a dull-witted Karakoni to a keen Karakoni warrior and strategist.

-Clawful was voiced by Lou Scheimer in the 1980s cartoon and Scott McNeil in the 2002 series.
+Clawful was voiced by Lou Scheimer in the 1980s series and Scott McNeil in the 2002 series.

 Evil-Lyn

 Evil-Lyn is a malevolent sorceress, whose powers seem to be second only to Skeletor's.
-Exceptionally cunning, she's merely in Skeletor's ranks to suit her own ends.
+Exceptionally cunning, she is merely in Skeletor's ranks to suit her own ends.
 In the original series, she was not reliant on wands and other objects to generate her magic, although she has used such artifacts as the Shaping Staff to supplement her spectacular innate powers on a few occasions.
 She evinced shades of goodness in one or two episodes, such as 'The Witch and the Warrior', but her nature is essentially fiendish.
 There was nothing romantic in her relationship with Skeletor in the original Filmation series, unlike subsequent versions.
 Although her primary affiliation was with Skeletor, she would also venture out on her own and assist other dark lords such as Dark-Dream and Gorgon on occasion.
 She seemed to be the only one of Skeletor's evil warriors with the courage to raise her voice at him and chastise him.

 The original figure has yellow skin, although she is depicted in both animated series as having a Caucasian flesh tone (though the 2002 incarnation has a greenish tint to it).
 In "The Witch and the Warrior," she removes her helmet for the only time in the series because of extreme heat, and has closely cut white hair.
 In an earlier episode she appeared to the Widgets as a blonde, but she was specifically using a magic spell to alter her appearance, even though she wore her usual clothing.